The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Flooded lead-acid batteries contain sulfuric acid electrolyte and produce hydrogen gas during and after charging.
 Before opening any cell cap:

 - Wear safety glasses.
-Electrolyte splash from a pressurised cell, a spill, or an accidental contact produces immediate and serious eye injury.
+Electrolyte splash from a pressurized cell, a spill, or an accidental contact produces immediate and serious eye injury.
 Safety glasses are not optional for battery work.

 - Wear nitrile or rubber gloves.
-Electrolyte spilled on skin causes chemical burns that are initially mild but worsen if not immediately flushed.
-Diluted electrolyte on hands feels like nothing — and is still causing tissue damage.
+Electrolyte spilled on skin causes chemical burns that are initially mild but worsen if not immediately flushed out.
+Diluted electrolyte on hands feels like nothing—and is still causing tissue damage.

 - Ensure the battery area is well-ventilated.
 Charged batteries continue to release small amounts of hydrogen gas for 1-2 hours after a charge cycle ends.
 Perform watering in open air or a well-ventilated garage — not a sealed room.